DiscoverCCRI/RoverAPI/examples/example1.md

 lidar = Lidar(callback=None, convert=True, subscribe=False)
 cam = Camera()
 ```
-Now, you will initialize the objects allowing you to control the hardware.
-You will initialize your lidar to have no callback function (notice we only declared callbacks for finishing the experiment and the camera), set convert to true, and subscribe to false.
-Setting convert to true will store all of our lidar data as [.pcd](https://pointclouds.org/documentation/tutorials/pcd_file_format.html) files, which are more commonly used to store data than the rosbag you used in the [previous tutorial](example0.md).
+Now, we will initialize the objects allowing us to control the hardware.
+We will initialize our lidar to have no callback function (notice we only declared callbacks for finishing the experiment and the camera), set convert to true, and subscribe to false.
+Setting convert to true will store all of our lidar data as [.pcd](https://pointclouds.org/documentation/tutorials/pcd_file_format.html) files, which are more commonly used to store data than the rosbag we used in the [previous tutorial](example0.md).
 Setting the subscribe parameter to false will ensure that the lidar is only saving data for a certain period of time.
 <p>&nbsp;</p>

 ```